ubaldot/vim-conda-activate/README.md

 >If you start *vim* or *gvim* from an ordinary
 >`cmd.exe` or `powershell` shell where `conda` no virtual
 > environment is activated, then this plugin will not work.
-> The same if you start them by double-clicking on their icons.
 >
+> The same happens if you start them by double-clicking on their icons.
->If you really want to open vim/gvim through a double clickable icon, then
+>If you want to open vim/gvim through clickable icon, then
->consider to create a batch file like the following:
+>consider to create a batch file with something like the following content:
 >
 ```
 @echo off